 Each year, Congress must decide how to allocate money for discretionary programs, which is funding that is optional and implemented under an appropriations bill.
 Discretionary funding includes determining funding levels for programs and services that support the youth we serve.
 Given the growing number of demands for scarce public dollars, it is essential that Congress hear from the experts and organizations that are working on the streets and in our local communities.

 Our unified response.

-In response to this need, Youth Collaboratory created the Enhanced Membership Initiative (EMI) in late 2016.
+In response to this need, Youth Collaboratory created the Advocacy Initiative in late 2016.
 This Initiative is a joint effort to build a strong collective of key allies who are well-positioned to protect critical funding sources.
 By leaning on the expertise of our local members, we educate policymakers through this Initiative by:

 - Providing focused messaging on national trends and current events - translating local developments into national policy and vice versa;